-There are some potential risks with using this permanent hair straightening technique.
+There are some potential risks with using this permanent hair straightening technique, just like using hair rebonding.
 But before you freak out and close this page, let’s check out why this can happen.

 First, you need to consider your hair type before opting for Japanese hair straightening.
 While you might be eager to treat your hair, Japanese hair straightening doesn’t work for those who have weak and thin hair.
 Because of the hair’s inability to withstand the heat and chemicals associated with the process, it can, in fact, lead to more thinning.